Dlthomass/dlthomass.github.io/_posts/2020-4-21- Slack talking about COBOL learn.md

-Title: Notes for which we continue learning after IBM open project course
+title: Notes for which we continue learning after IBM open project course

  1. The SEARCH verb (sequential and binary variations) is used quite often in Cobol programs.